 A whole new toolset

 If you have already studied herbalism through another school, and you would like to join the Clinical Herbalist program, here are some guidelines to help you decide whether this is the right course for you:

 If you have completed a program that is similar to the Family Herbalist and Community Herbalist, with a similar number of instructor hours (in addition to self-study), you will likely feel comfortable in the Clinical Herbalist program.

 If you have already started seeing clients and would like to deepen your practice, this program may be a good fit.

 If you feel solid about pathology and physiology, and you're ready to get into advanced topics in holistic health and clinical skills, this program might be right for you.

 If you’re not sure where the best starting point would be for you, just ask!
 We're happy to help guide you.

 If you would like to enroll in the Clinical Herbalist program and you have NOT completed the Family Herbalist program and the Community Herbalist program, please send us an email and ask for the transfer exam.
 This is the same exam that we give our own students at the end of the Community Herbalist program - if you do well on the exam, you're all set to join Clinical Herbalist!

-If there are sections of the exam that are difficult, but others that you have down, you can just choose the courses you need to fill in your gaps before starting the Clinical Herbalist program.
+If there are sections of the exam that are difficult, but others that you have down, then together we can choose the courses you need to fill in your gaps before starting the Clinical Herbalist program.
 And if the exam covers mostly material that you're not yet familiar with, you'll be better off starting with one of the pre-requisite programs.

 We are happy to guide you through this process: we want to make sure that you have all the information that you need to succeed!